Gentle Minimalism at Christmas

+How in the world do you maintain minimalism at Christmas?
 With Christmas can come the feeling of dread for all the unwelcome “gifts” that can be bestowed upon us.
 Statistically many of us will spend more than we budgeted on our children as will their grandparents.
 I hear from so many mothers that grandparents don’t know when to stop with the huge expensive gifts, or refuse to acknowledge parents preferences or suggestions.
-In less than a month there will be more toys, more games, more stuff for every room.
+In less than a month, there will be more toys, more games, more stuff for every room.
 Sometimes the feeling is extremely overwhelming.

 In preparation for the gifts that will inevitably be added to our life, I evaluate what we have and are using.
 The first step is to try to rid ourselves of what we do not need or use.
 This allows me to be aware of what we do need and use, and to be able to give grandparents informed gift ideas if they want them.
 Logically thinking through it also helps me to make sure we are not getting carried away with the sales pitches that bombard us from every side.
 Best of all it helps me to buy what we really want our children to have.